morpheuslord/passinfo.cmd/INFORMATION.md

    THANKS TO-
    THE BATTEAM :BRUTEFORCE.CMD  PROGRAM
-                LINK FOR THERE YOUTUBE VIDEO REGARDING THIS PROGRAM https://youtu.be/80lYo4Hhmk4 MY TUTOR.  :youtube.
+                LINK FOR THERE YOUTUBE VIDEO REGARDING THIS PROGRAM https://youtu.be/80lYo4Hhmk4 TECHNICALuserX(TUX):THE CREATOR OF THIS PROGRAM AND THE LINK FOR HIS CHANNEL https://youtu.be/l1X9leGySBU MY TUTOR.  :youtube.
 Com.
    really appreciate ur help in making of this repository.
  **********************************************************************************************************************